-To identify and prioritize the key barriers and needs that keep homeless students from persisting in school and to develop a core curriculum for supporting emotional development and mental health needs for youth experiencing the trauma of homelessness.
+Community Innovator, LeRita Cavness developed the concept for the Friendship School as a way to better understand the key barriers that keep homeless students from persisting in a traditional school setting.
+LeRita pitches her concept at the September 2016 Design Challenge and was awarded funding to support the development of a core curriculum designed to meet the emotional development and mental health needs for youth experiencing the trauma of homelessness.

 Persistence: Participating youth are consistently attending the program and their regular school environments.